 Bruce found a sketchbook.
 I remember one night after a day at work where I had been working on designing a house that floats above a steep hillside with the support of 4 large columns, I thought about structures and I did these quick sketches.
 It’s interesting to rediscover things we did a long time ago.

 click on images to enlarge (except mobile phones)

 I find a kind of freedom in my art that helps me escape pain.
-As I look back on a project I did at Pratt, I realize that I was doing the same thing with my architecture.
+As I look back on this project I realize that I was doing the same thing with my architecture.
 The curvature of my spine in my twenties caused many episodes of pain.
-The conception of this house, about the desire to escape gravity, TO FLY, TO BE FREE, but not being able to, always tethered to earth, was a metaphor for the human condition.
+The conception of this house, about the desire to escape gravity, TO FLY, TO BE FREE, but not being able to, always tethered to earth, was the story I was telling and a metaphor for the human condition.
 But perhaps subliminally, it was a metaphor for my deformed spine, wishing I could escape it.
-Below is the narrative about the design.
+Below is the house’s story.
 Scroll down further to see the drawings and model.

 Along a sheer cliff where the pale between earth and sky is sharply delineated, the house precariously hangs by tenuous cords.
 Perched with the inflection of motion, it patiently waits to take flight

 The body of the house is dispositioned in a symmetrical arrangement as a pretense of stability.
 The long staircase descending through the earth, leads to the entry of the house, continues again, and is culminated by a bridge cantilevered out in space.
 Secondary staircases lead to a wing-like observation deck.
 This assemblage of parts is a clever trick.
 They construct a “flying machine” imagery so that flyers overhead may be fooled.
 However, from a more earthly perspective, the house is a mere building.

 Like gravity, freedom is a constant endeavor to be maintained.
 Never will the house be able to escape this earth binding force, but the essence of its form is the quintessential emotion of freedom: FLYlNG.